Please click on document above to open full statement

 Universal Credit - if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)

 At Maple Infants’ School we strive for all pupils to have the best outcomes possible.
 All children at our school have their attainment closely tracked and we work hard to identify and overcome any barriers to learning regardless of a child’s background.
 Teachers meet termly with the Senior Leadership Team to look at the individual needs of children eligible for pupil premium funding.
 Previous support is reviewed and the best route forward discussed.
 In addition to academic support children may be offered social or extra-curricular activities both within and outside the school setting.
 The school builds close relationships with families eligible for pupil premium to ensure the children engage fully in the chosen support and benefit fully from the opportunities open to them.
 Pupil premium is not allocated to individual children.
 It is not an individual entitlement but it is used to support the needs of our vulnerable pupils as a group.
-Currently 13.9% of the school population is eligible for pupil premium funding (summer term 2017).
 The school has the responsibility for allocating the pupil premium funding to support pupils or groups of pupils.
 We are accountable for how we have used the additional funding to support our pupils and we are required to publish online information about how we have used the pupil premium, in order to ensure that parents and others are made fully aware of the attainment of pupils covered by the premium.
 Where funding is allocated to an intervention it may be that some groups have a mixture of pupils that are eligible or not eligible for pupil premium within in.
-You can find out more about our expenditure in 2016-17 in our Pupil Premium Strategy document below, as well as our planned expenditure for 2017-18.
+You can find out more in our Pupil Premium Strategy document above, as well as our planned expenditure for 2020-21.
+The next review is due by September 2021.
 How can I find out if my child is eligible for the Pupil Premium Grant?
 Please contact the school office if you think you may be able to apply or apply via the misleadingly titled "Free school meal" link on the www.kingston.gov website.